ATECoder/dn.vxi11/vxi-11.md

 * RPC PortMap call to request TCP/IP communication port - Port 111

 <ul>
 All TCP/IP connections go over ports.
-There is no standard port assigned for VXI-11 transactions, but RPC enabled servers often (always?) run a PortMap service on port 111.
+There is no standard port assigned for VXI-11 transactions, but RPC enabled servers often (always?) run a Portmap service on port 111.
 </ul>

 <ul>